IPL's foreign recruits head home: 8 Englishman back in London; Aussies await Maldives flight first | Sports-Games

 ''What the BCCI is working to do is to move the entire cohort out of India where they will wait until it's possible to return to Australia,'' Hockley told reporters in Sydney.

 ''The BCCI has been working on a range of options.
 That's now narrowed down to the Maldives and Sri Lanka.
 The BCCI is committed not only to the first move but also to putting on a charter to bring them back to Australia,'' he added.
-IPL also featured cricketers from South Africa (11) and New Zealand (10) West Indians (9), Afghanistan (3) and Bangladesh (2).
+IPL also featured cricketers from South Africa (11), New Zealand (10), West Indies (9), Afghanistan (3) and Bangladesh (2).

+New Zealand's players association head Heath Mills told 'ESPNcricinfo' that one group of Kiwis will head to the UK for an upcoming series but that would be after May 10, when the travel ban on flights from India is reconsidered there.

+''Due to the UK border restrictions, that group cannot get into England until May 11.
+It is obviously challenging for them to wait for another few days,'' Mills said.

-The star-studded league was suspended indefinitely on Tuesday after four players -- Kolkata Knight Riders' Varun Chakravarthy and Sandeep warrier, SunRisers Hyderabad's Wriddhiman Saha and Delhi Capitals' Amit Mishra -- tested positive for COVID-19 in the bio-bubble.
+The star-studded league was suspended after four players -- Kolkata Knight Riders' Varun Chakravarthy and Sandeep warrier, SunRisers Hyderabad's Wriddhiman Saha and Delhi Capitals' Amit Mishra -- tested positive for COVID-19.

 Also infected were Chennai Super King's bowling coach L Balaji and batting coach Mike Hussey.
 Hussey will stay in India to serve out his quarantine while others head back in the next few days.